Skip to content

 • node.json: Node.js backend settings

-• Shared HTTP client for all frontend applications
+• Authentication and organization client for frontend apps

 • Features: